ratheesh1998/saas/README.md

 - 🏗️ **Create Cloud Projects** — Build and deploy your own cloud-based applications
 - 💼 **Launch Your SaaS Business** — Turn your ideas into subscription-based services
 - 🌐 **Offer as a Service** — Let your customers access powerful tools through your platform
-- 💰 **Zero Cost to Start** — Completely free to use, modify, and deploy
+- 💰 **Free Platform** — This project is completely free to use, modify, and deploy
+- 🚂 **Powered by Railway** — Uses Railway API for reliable cloud infrastructure (Railway is a paid service)

 This project empowers developers, startups, and businesses to enter the SaaS market with a solid, production-ready foundation.